FAQs

 - Friday to Sunday 10am - 4pm

-- Hot Rod trail (from 11am), on the hour at Coronet Peak Station Rd
+- Bottom of Hot Rod trail (from 11am) on the hour at Coronet Peak Station Road

-- Bottom of Carry On trail, 5 mins before the hour at Malaghans Rd
+- Bottom of Carry On trail, 5 mins after the hour at Malaghans Road

 How do I get there?